Long-distance hike Ötztaler Urweg detour E5 Sölden - Hochgurgl Crosspoint (continue by bus to Obergurgl)

 • Zwieselstein/Sports field parking lot

-All parking areas are subject to charges.
+All parking spaces are subject to a fee.

-For multi-day parking (e.g., hut tours):
+For parking over several days (e.g., hut tour):

-• Postplatz: Parking ticket available at the Sölden information center.
+• Postplatz, parking ticket available at the Sölden information center

 More tours in the surrounding area